 Apple’s Web site

-about what’s specifically changed in Mac OS X v10.4.9, as well.
+has further details about what’s specifically changed in Mac OS X v10.4.9, as well.
 Highlights include improvements to .Mac sync performance and sync issues; fixes for wake from sleep issues with Bluetooth peripherals; changes to iCal; support for USB Video Class webcams in iChat; iSync support for more devices; WPA2 encryption support in Network Diagnostics; performance issues related to Intel iMacs working on high-speed network switches; improvements to OpenGL graphics reliability in World of Warcraft and more.